Analyst-Maryrose/Analyst-Maryrose/README.md

 * 🧠  I'm currently learning Python programming.
 * 🤝  I'm open to collaborating on any data analysis project.
 * ⚡  I derive actionable insights from any type of dataset, even a messy dataset.
 I love numbers.
+* 📚  When I am not analyzing data, I am reading books.

 ### Skills